-Depfu is like a collegue who sends you pull requests with all the info you need about a gem update.
+Depfu is like a colleague who sends you pull requests with all the info you need about a gem update.
 You stay in control if and when to merge.

 We currently support all Ruby projects using Bundler.
 More languages coming soon!

-You need to have CI integrated with your Github repo via the status API to get the most out of Depfu.
+You need to have your CI integrated via the Github Status API to get the most out of Depfu.

 Simply connect your Github repo with Depfu.
 That’s it.

 - Depfu connects to Github via their API.
 With the new Github Apps you have fine-grained control which of your repos you want Depfu to see and keep up-to-date.

 - You don’t need to add any files to your repo or change any Github settings manually.

 - All interaction with your repo happens via the GitHub API.
 We never clone your repo, not even temporarily.

 We keep track of new versions so you don’t have to